Integrated Pest Management (IPM)

 - Wear appropriate personal protection equipment (PPE) whether you are going to apply conventional or organic insecticide.
 Taking proper precaution for protecting personal health is important.
 Contact the Pesticide Safety Education program in your state for training on PPE and Worker Protection Standards mandated by the EPA.
 When in doubt, contact your extension office and get updated training on important farm and food safety regulations.

 New Home and Urban Garden IPM Slide Chart

-A brand new Urban Farm IPM Toolkit is now available for urban farmers and community gardeners.
+The Urban Farm IPM Toolkit is available for urban farmers and community gardeners.
 This wheel slide chart has both conventional and organic insecticide listings for nearly 20 different crops.
 This publication also has listing of common insect pests with images that may help when scouting garden vegetables.
 Email firstname.lastname@example.org to get your own copy.